-First, I want to make it clear that we didn't get anything free on this vacation, so this review isn't being paid by anyone.
-All my comments and reviews are my own, and not even the same as all members of my family.
+First, I want to make it clear that we didn't get anything free on this vacation—this is still true in 2025—so this review isn't being paid for by anyone.
+All my comments and reviews are my own and not the same as those of all my family members.

-Resort: We stayed at Villa Del Palmar, in Cabo's Golden Corridor, a 20 mile stretch between Cabo San Lucas and San Jose.
-Villa Del Palmar was suggested by Interval International, a brokerage for timeshare resorts across the world.
+Resort: We stayed at Villa Del Palmar in Cabo's Golden Corridor, a 20-mile stretch between Cabo San Lucas and San Jose.
+Interval International, a brokerage for timeshare resorts worldwide, suggested Villa Del Palmar.
 We chose it from many due to the recommendations of the members of our own timeshare, Welk Resorts, and I have to admit that many of the members were correct.
-The resort itself is lovely but maybe a bit outdated, but everything we encountered was neat and clean.
+The resort is lovely but outdated, but everything we encountered was neat and clean.
 The staff worked hard to keep the premises beautiful.
-The pool area is rather small but the Sea of Cortez is right in front of you!
-The resort is a part of two other resorts which makes it feel larger.
+The pool area is small, but the Sea of Cortez is right before you!
+The resort is a part of two other resorts, which makes it feel larger.

-Beach: The beach in front of the resort was red flagged every day we were there due to high winds and unsafe conditions.
-The sand is super soft and difficult to walk in.
+Beach: The beach in front of the resort was red-flagged every day we were there due to high winds and unsafe conditions.
+The sand is super soft and challenging to walk in.
 We walked it twice, once to go on a boat ride and the second to get photos taken.

 Restaurants: The food scene in Cabo is outstanding.
 Our splurge events included Flora Farms and Cocina Del Mar at Esperanza Resort.
 Flora Farms is a farm-to-table restaurant and much more.
-The farms supply food for the restaurant, plus goods for the local market.
-The grounds include shopping and you can see the farmers in the fields working.
+The farms supply restaurant food and goods for the local market.
+The grounds include shopping, and you can see the farmers working in the fields.
 The food was amazing, as were all the drinks.
 Our daughter and son-in-law experienced Cocina Del Mar before we arrived and gave the restaurant a thumbs up.

-We also experienced the "all inclusive" at Villa Del Palmar, eating at Bella California, Neptune, and El Patron.
-Bella California was Italian and California fusion and was very good, especially the pizzas and lasagne.
-Neptune was a delicious seafood restaurant and where we chose to celebrate my husband's 59th birthday!
-El Patron had wonderful Mexican cuisine, with a playful and creative menu.
+We also experienced the "all-inclusive" at Villa Del Palmar, eating at Bella California, Neptune, and El Patron.
+Bella California was Italian and California fusion and was very good, especially the pizzas and lasagna.
+Neptune was a delicious seafood restaurant, and we chose to celebrate my husband's 59th birthday there!
+El Patron had wonderful Mexican cuisine with a playful and creative menu.

-Excursions: We chose to stay close to the resort on most days but we did three excursions that we loved.
-The first was to Todos Santos, the home of Hotel California (think Eagles hit song) but learned that there is truly no connection between the two.
-However, singing, "on a dark desert highway" on the way there and seeing the mission only steps away makes me wonder... the second excursion was a boat ride to see El Arco, Lover's Beach and Divorce Beach up close and again, a wonderful trip!
-It was a wild, windy day so we couldn't go to the Beach but I loved each and every minute of that trip!
-We explored Cabo for an afternoon, walking through the marina, sipping margaritas at Cabo Wabo and buying Cuban cigars for my husband!
+Excursions: We chose to stay close to the resort on most days, but we did three excursions that we loved.
+The first was to Todos Santos, the home of Hotel California (think Eagles hit song), but I learned there is no connection between the two.
+However, singing "On a dark desert highway" on the way there and seeing the mission only steps away makes me wonder... the second excursion was a boat ride to see El Arco, Lover's Beach, and Divorce Beach up close and again.
+A wonderful trip!
+It was a wild, windy day, so we couldn't go to the Beach, but I loved each and every minute of that trip!
+We explored Cabo for an afternoon, walking through the marina, sipping margaritas at Cabo Wabo, and buying Cuban cigars for my husband!

 Favorites: Chilaquiles is our favorite breakfast food!
 It is day-old corn tortillas, sliced, soaked into verde sauce or rojo sauce, fried, then topped with cheese, red onion, and sometimes chicken.
 We loved watching the sea life in the Sea of Cortez.
 We saw bat mantas, sea lions, birds of all kinds, and several types of fish.
 My daughter and I love the Brown Monkey cocktail, something with banana and chocolate.
 That's all we know.